Animal Crossing: Female demographic

 Former president of Nintendo Satoru Iwata noted that 56% of people who ordered Animal Crossing: New Leaf with a Nintendo 3DS were female.
 He found the game's success with women between the ages of 19 and 24 to be particularly noteworthy.

 Hong Kong protests

 During the COVID-19 pandemic, Animal Crossing: New Horizons was used by democracy activists in Hong Kong as a platform to protest.
-In reaction, the game, although not officially unavailable in mainland China, has been removed from online stores such as Taobao, but parallel import copies continue to remain on sale.
+In reaction, the game, although not officially unavailable in mainland China, has been removed from online stores such as Taobao, but parallel import copies continue to be sold.